Building Your First CLAUDE.md: Team Standards as Code

 Add .claude/rules/ when:

-- Domain-specific patterns too specialized for main CLAUDE.md
+- Domain-specific patterns too specialized for the main file

 - Rules that apply only to certain file paths

-The beauty of .claude/rules/ is context.
+The beauty of .claude/rules/ is invisible context.
 Frontend developers working in src/components/ automatically get React patterns.
 They don't need to wade through backend database patterns.
-It's invisible, automatic, focused.
+Backend developers get database guidelines without seeing CSS conventions.
+It's automatic, focused, and entirely frictionless.

 ---